stevenc-stb/spdx-3-model/model/Dataset/Vocabularies/DatasetType.md

 ## Description

 Describes the different structures of data within a given dataset.

-A dataset can have multiple types of data, or even a single type of data but still match multiple types.
-For example, sensor data could also be `timeseries` or labeled image data could also be considered `categorical`.
+A dataset can have multiple types of data, or even a single type of data but still match multiple types, for example sensor data could also be timeseries or labeled image data could also be considered categorical.

 ## Metadata